sneldb/sneldb/docs/src/design/storage_engine.md

 - Unknown fields in `RETURN` are ignored (schema-driven).
 - Only the selected columns are mmap’d and read; others are skipped entirely, reducing I/O and memory.
 - Projection decisions are logged under the `query::projection` target for debugging.

+## Materialized Query Store

+- **Materialized Query Store**
+  - Directory structure: `materializations/catalog.bin` + `materializations/<alias>/frames/NNNNNN.mat` + `manifest.bin`.
+  - Catalog entries store the serialized query spec (JSON in bincode), schema snapshot, byte/row counters, high-water mark, retention hints, and telemetry deltas.
+  - Each frame is typed row storage with a shared header + LZ4-compressed payload (null bitmap + typed values) so it can be streamed back verbatim.
+  - SHOW streams existing frames, runs a delta pipeline using the stored high-water mark, appends new frames, and updates catalog metadata.
+  - Retention policies (max rows / max age) are persisted but currently optional; when present, frames are pruned after each append.